 Real Property: Permanent Damage: Generally, the difference between the value of property before and after an injury.
 Lampi v.
 Speed, 261 P.3d 1000 (Mont.
 2011).
+Temporary Damage: Generally, the cost of restoring property to its pre-injury

-Temporary Damage: Generally, the cost of restoring property to its preinjury condition.
-Lampi v.
-Speed.
+Temporary Damage: Generally, the cost of restoring property to its pre-injury condition.
+Lampi.
 The plaintiff must establish (1) temporary injury and (2) personal reasons for restoring the property.
-Id.
+Lampi.
 Personal Property: Total Loss: Market value of property and loss of use during period reasonably required to replace it.
 Cuddy v.
 U.S., 490 F. Supp.
 390 (D. Mont.
 1980).
 Partial Loss: Generally, the cost of repair plus loss of use.
 Spackman v.
 Ralph M. Parsons Co., 414 P.2d 918 (Mont.
 1966).
-See also Mont.
-Code Ann. § 27-1-301, et seq., on the measure of damages for certain types of claims.
+However, the plaintiff is entitled to recover the damages that restore the injured party to its pre-tort position.
+Walden v.
+Yellowstone Elec.
+Co., 487 P.3d 1 (Mont.
+2021) (allowing the cost of removing dead cows from the roadway in the absence of a more accurate method for calculating damages).